Line, shadow, gesture

 Pina gesture.jpg

-It makes me think of the many ways in which artists communicate lines, a feature that displays the style of the artist just as the manner in which a dancer executes gestures reveals the dancer.
-In both dance and design it is often the simple and considered moves or lines made with a strong intention and motivated by true feeling that touch us and linger in our minds.
-We strive towards finding these gestures within our work that can resonate and capture the imagination through exploring influences that have captivated us in unexpected ways.
+I often think of the many ways in which artists communicate line, a feature that displays the style of the artist just as the manner in which a dancer executes gestures reveals the dancer.
+For me, in both dance and design it is often the simple and considered moves or lines made with a strong intention and motivated by true feeling that tend to linger in my imagination.
+I strive towards finding these gestures within my creative practice.

 Previous